Guru

 shall prevail against thee.
 The Khatris and Brahmans who have complained

 are ignorant and false.
 Answer truly all the questions put to you.
-Be

-teaching of Guru Nanak.
+the true teaching of Guru Nanak.
 Falsehood cannot contend with truth."

 Jetha appearing at the Mughal court answered all the charges contained